-The first element of a depreciating asset's cost cannot include an amount that forms part of the second element of cost of another depreciating asset.
-For example, if a depreciating asset is demolished so another depreciating asset can be installed on the same site, the demolition costs will form part of the second element of cost of the asset demolished.
-The amount is not also included in the first element of cost of the new asset.
+The first element cannot include an amount that forms part of the second element of another depreciating asset's cost.
+For example, if a depreciating asset is demolished so another depreciating asset can be installed on the same site, the demolition costs will form part of the second element of cost for the asset demolished.
+The amount is not also included in the first element of cost for the new asset.